nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `exit`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-You can also click the 'X' button in the upper right corner of the PayMeLah window.
+You can also click the 'X' button at the top of the PayMeLah window.
 There is no difference, and both methods exit PayMeLah safely.
 </div>